 - endoluminal balloon dilatation and stone extraction

 The differential diagnosis really depends on the modality.
-In general, there is little confusion as clinical presentation is relatively specific.
+In general, there is little confusion as the clinical presentation is relatively specific.
 For plain radiography and CT, the differential is that of other calcific foci, which include 2:

 - atherosclerotic calcification